techyian/techyian.github.io/_posts/2019-07-15-vsts-rest-api-aspnet-core.md

 }
 ```

-Finally, you will need a View to support your controller and a very basic example can be found below (add a reference to the `TokenModel` object in your view):
+Finally, you will need a View to support your controller and a very basic example can be found below (add a reference to the `TokenModel` object in your view).
+This view uses Bootstrap 4 CSS classes:

 ```
 @model bool